ImagenWeihao/SAM-Benchmark/README.md

 # SAM Benchmark — MATLAB Demo

-**SAM** (Smart Autonomous Microscopy) is a framework for evaluating how intelligently a microscopy system can allocate its imaging resources.
+**SAM** (Smart Autonomous Microscopy) Benchmark is a testing pipeline for evaluating how intelligently a microscopy system.
 This benchmark tests four levels of decision-making, from naive random sampling up to LLM-guided adaptive control, so their performance can be directly compared.

 This repo currently implements **Levels 1 and 2** (traditional baselines).
 Levels 3 and 4 are in development.